Jump to accessibility statement Skip to content

 As a tenant, you have legal obligations to your landlord.
 These include paying rent to the set requirements, keeping the property clean and tidy, and reporting repairs and damages.
 You must also not cause a nuisance to co-tenants or others living around you.

-If you are living off campus in accommodation provided by a private landlord or a letting agent, you may also be asked to provide a guarantor.
+If you're living off campus in accommodation provided by a private landlord or a letting agent, you may also be asked to provide a guarantor.
 Providing a guarantor is common practice in the UK and provides security and knowledge that the rent will be paid in full and on time.

 Housing Hand requires that you provide the following to be eligible for the guarantor service: